CONVEYOR BELT TESTING

 It is not common to determine a hardness requirement.

-Usually a belt cover will have a hardness between 55 to 70 °ShA.
+Usually a new belt cover will have a hardness between 55 to 70 °ShA.

 A test mainly for steel cord conveyor belts with different combinations of additional reinforcements ("breakers").